voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 ![](/assets/article_images/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades/example-voting-record-score-2.png)

-In this case, the elected rep voted ***nay*** on [HR1 - Tax Cuts and Jobs Act](https://united.vote/l/us115-hr1), matching 22 of 25 of their verified constituents on United.
+In this case, the elected rep voted ***nay*** on [HR1 - Tax Cuts and Jobs Act](https://liquid.us/l/us115-hr1), matching 22 of 25 of their verified constituents on Liquid US.

 This can bring much needed transparency and accountability to our legislative process.